 - Founders were confident that demand existed for their idea before deciding to start their business.

-#1: Entrepreneurial Leave, changing the system to enable more people to explore their entrepreneurial potential.
-Entrepreneurial Leave builds on and idea by the steering grou of encouraging spinouts from established businesses.
-Entrepreneurial Leave will encourage organisations large and small, public and private to offer their employees entrepreneurial leave, which could involve employers offering their employees up to one day per week to work on developing their business idea.
+#1: Intrapreneurship, changing the system to enable more people to explore their entrepreneurial potential.
+Intrapreneurship is all about encouraging spinouts from established businesses.
+Supporting intrapreneurship will encourage organisations large and small, public and private to offer their employees up to one day per week to work on developing a business idea.
 This will not only motivate and incentivise those with high potential capability and ideas to take steps towards starting their own business, but will also benefit participating businesses through:

 - Increasing staff engagement and motivation,